VoeSo/Twix/docs/render queue part1.md

 ## Test method:
 1) Create gpu bottleneck

-   Force slowest P-state by setting PowerMizerEnable 1 and PowerMizerLevelAC 3 in registry
+   -Force slowest P-state by setting PowerMizerEnable 1 and PowerMizerLevelAC 3 in registry

-   Use highest graphics settings in-game
+   -Use highest graphics settings in-game
 2) Compare benchmarks with nvidia frameview